 Robin de Graaf

-Robin is assistant professor at the department of Construction Management and Engineering within the Faculty of Engineering Technology at the University of Twente, the Netherlands.
+Robin is assistant professor at the department of Construction Management and Engineering within the Faculty of Engineering Technology at the University of Twente, the Netherlands and a member of the Systems Engineering Knowledge Centre Twente (SEKCT).
 He holds an MSc in Civil Engineering and a PhD in Strategic Urban Planning.
 His teaching, research and committee work primarily focus on Systems Engineering in the civil engineering industry.